Vecna Rebooted and Greyhawk

 "Now Blackmoor was not set up as a totally random Dungeon originally but with a overall plan and scheme in mind, not just a meatgrinder for adventurers."

 Here is the heart of Arneson's objection.
 The tables of U&WA create a random, meatgrinder dungeon.
-Arneson's point has been echoed more recently by Dan "Delta" Crowley, in a rather intense analysis he undertook with computer modeling.
+Arneson's point has been echoed more recently by Dan "Delta" Collins, in a rather intense analysis he undertook with computer modeling.
 HERE

 Delta's analysis shows just how deadly the U&WA methods will be to parties of an experience level equal to that of the dungeon level they are on, but I think Arneson's objection wasn't just to the deadliness of it, but also, and perhaps mostly, to the senselessness of it.
 He points out that Blackmoor was set up according to a plan, with forethought, and not just as a monster zoo.
 Arneson of course, allows for some random input, but expects the result to fall within the confines of an "overall plan and scheme".